oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

  	![OCI Monitoring Service, highlighting the Compartment, OCID, Namespace, and Resource group fields](images/2-5-alarms.png " ")

 	The OCI Monitoring Service provides a variety of ways to notify users an alarm is firing.
 In this example, we can see this alarm is defined to notify using the Topic, **StackMonDemo**.
 A topic is a reusable grouping of notifications.
-A Topic can include a mix of subscription protocols that include Slack, PagerDuty, email addresses, or a custom functions.
+A Topic can include a mix of subscription protocols that include Slack, PagerDuty, email addresses, or a custom function.

 	This particular alarm is configured to **Group notifications across metric streams**.
 Grouping notifications within a metric stream reduces the number of alarms a user would receive.
 Using this alarm as an example, root filesystem utilization > 70%, was configured to fire if any host's root filesystem within this compartment, OracleApps, goes above 70%.
 The members of the Topic StackMonDemo notification group will be notified via email.
 Should more than one host's root filesystem utilization go above 70%, a single email will be sent to each member of the group, and the notification and alarm status page will denote multiple hosts in a firing state.